AirDisa/airdisa.github.io/_posts/2013-12-30-pagination-plugin.md

 ---
 layout:    post
 title:     Jekyll Pagination Plugin
-excerpt:   Writing about implementing pagination on index, is going to require pagination for cat Jekyll!
+excerpt:   Writing about implementing pagination is going to require it for Jekyll!
 date:      2013-12-30 19:55:53
 published: true
 category:  jekyll
 tags:      jekyll
 ---

-Determined to add content here, I took note of the [pagination][pagination] feature built right in to Jekyll.
-I had put this aside until now, for reasons of busyness, but now I have taken it upon myself to actually implement the pagination scheme.
-This helps me get the feel for Jekyll better before I get to doing something more complicated.
-I know it takes a great effort to contribute on a daily basis and failure is not unknown to me or those with dead blogs laying around.
+Determined to add content here, I previously took note of the [pagination][pagination] feature built right in to Jekyll.
+I put pagination aside until now, for reasons of busyness.
+I have finally taken it upon myself to implement the pagination code on the index page.
+This has helped me get the feel for Jekyll better as I get to starting something more complicated.

-While looking at plugins I might like to install, or roll my own by writing one from scratch, one of the things I stumbled upon reading in the documentation is a flat file data store.
-How cool is that?
-While seeing lots of reference to YAML, I had not really delved too deeply in it for the simple matter of time.
-I know learning it is brainlessly fast, and I therefore will put something like that off until implementation time, just like Jekyll itself.

-So all this is enough to keep me busy learning fun stuff while trying to not fall behind on commercial coding work.
-I have become caught up enough in it that I could only add pagination in the short time I took for a break before getting back to working on paying code.
-So the plan is to dabble with writing a plugin, potentially using YAML data constructs and enjoy watching the pagination at work the more I write.
-Somewhere in there I better add CSS, maybe Foundation 5 on SASS.
+It is enough to keep me busy learning fun stuff, while not falling behind on commercial coding work.
+I could only add pagination to index in the short time I took for a break before getting back to paying code.
+Perhaps I will add pagination to the Jekyll index, since writing this little piece tallies enough posts.

+The plan for what is next, after pagination is to dabble with writing a simple Ruby plugin, potentially using YAML data constructs.
+While looking at pagination one of the things I stumbled upon was flat file YAML data store.
+Having seen lots of reference to YAML, I had not delved too deeply looking at it for the simple matter of time.

+I know learning YAML is going to be brainlessly fast.
+I often put something like YAML off until implementation time, just like I did Jekyll itself.
+Looking at something like YAML is, in effect, learning YAML by osmosis.
+Memorizing enough to write it without referring to documentation is all it that is left.

 [pagination]: http://jekyllrb.com/docs/pagination/